THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES FOR MORE INFORMATION

 - Take your own shopping bags if your store charges for plastic bags

 - Stick to your plan and never “over shop”

 - Do not buy snacks, make your own instead

-- Reduce the number of trips, especially if you go by car, to save on gas
+- Reduce visits to a single weekly grocery trip, especially if you go by car, to save on gas

 - Always compare prices before you make a decision to purchase

 Lastly, I wanted to talk a little more about various sales that you will see at the grocery store.

 While sales are a good way to help you save money, the stores do some tricky things to get you to overspend.